 My passion for handmade Christmas ornaments started at a young age.
 One of my earliest memories is of my parents making sequined and beaded ornaments from kits that were popular in the late '70s/ early '80s.
 I always admired those beautiful ornaments when decorating our family Christmas tree every year.
 As a teenager, I started making them with my mother's encouragement.
 At that time, beaded and sequined ornament kits were hard to find, so I designed them myself.
 Here are some pictures of those early ornaments.
 My mother still hangs them on her tree every year.

 After graduating from Texas State University, I moved to Japan to teach English and discovered Kimekomi (tucked fabric technique).
 I eventually adopted and adapted the technique to make Christmas ornaments.

 Ornament Designs started in 2009 when I posted my first time-lapse video on YouTube.
 That was the beginning of what has now become a YouTube channel with over 17,000 subscribers, this website, and a successful Etsy shop.
 You can also find me on Facebook and Instagram.

 Unless otherwise stated, all of the ornaments on this site are of my own design.

 Alyx Mazerov Yuasa

 I live in Yokohama, Japan.
-My husband, daughter and I live in a 2 bedroom apartment, which for 3 people is considered normal.
-Our apartment is about 60 square meters and I believe that number includes our very spacious balcony.
+My husband, two young children, and I live in a three-bedroom apartment, which for four people is considered pretty normal.
+Our apartment is about 65 square meters (700 square feet).
 Within this small apartment is my very tiny ornament studio.
 I’ve got one large bookcase for storage, a small work table with some drawers underneath and a computer.
 I get half a room, that’s it.
-The opposite side of the room that you can’t see in the pictures is stuffed with personal items like books and clothes.
-I dream of having more space but for now I make it work.
+The opposite side of the room you can’t see in the pictures, is stuffed with personal items like books and clothes.
+I dream of having more space, but for now, I make it work.